Exploring the presence of a fifth force at the Galactic Center: Yukawa correction to Newtonian force

-When $\lambda \ll r_{s2}$, the acceleration is no longer dependent on the parameter $\alpha$ and no meaningful constraints can be obtained in this regime.
-The small difference in the $95\%$ upper limit on $|\alpha|$ with the UCLA group resides in the different model implemented to fit the data, i.e., \cite{Hees:2017aal} considered no Schwarzschild precession but rather an extended mass with power law distribution, which is absent in our work.
+In particular, \cite{Hees:2017aal} considered no Schwarzschild precession but an extended mass with power law distribution instead, which is absent from our work.
 The reason behind this choice comes from the fact that the presence of a spherically symmetric mass distribution around SgrA$^*$ has been extensively tested by the GRAVITY Collaboration \citep{GRAVITY:2018ofz, GRAVITY:2021xju, GRAVITY:2024tth}, finding a stringent upper limit of $M_{\rm ext} \lesssim 1200 \, M_{\odot}$.
 Taking into account this current upper limit, we decided to neglect the presence of an extended mass, as it would not alter our results.